subtalegames/mimir/README.md

 ### Query

 A query is a collection of "facts" about the current game world's state.
-Mimir represents these facts in Rust as a `BTreeMap<String, f64>`, where the `String` is the unique key/identifier for the fact, and the `f64` is the fact's value.
+Mimir represents these facts in Rust as a `BTreeMap<String, f64>`, where the `String` is the unique name of the fact, and the `f64` is the fact's value.

 ```rs
 struct Query(BTreeMap<String, f64>);